mathpn/mathpn.github.io/src/content/posts/climbing-trees-1.md

 ![Scatter plot of humidity and cloud coverage showing that it's more likely to rain when its cloudy and humid](../../assets/images/climbing-trees-1/weather_conditions.png)

 A decision tree can be thought of as making consecutive decisions by asking a series of questions about our data.
-Each internal tree node uses a certain feature (in our example, cloud cover or humidity) to divide its region into two using a split value.
+Each internal tree _node_ uses a certain feature (in our example, cloud cover or humidity) to divide its region into two using a split value.
 Each new region can be further divided into two.
-Each node that divides its region into two is called an _internal node_.
+A node that divides its region into two is called an _internal node_.

 _Leaf (or terminal) nodes_ don't ask any more questions, but rather provide a prediction for its region.
 In our example, it might say _"Rain"_ or _"No rain"_.
 More precisely, it assigns a probability for each outcome.